 Applications are invited from those practising a craft listed as ‘endangered’ or ‘critically endangered’ on the 2019 edition of the HCA Red List of Endangered Crafts.
 Applicants must explain how they will use the £3,000 award to help secure the survival of their craft.

-The closing date for applications is Friday 1 May 2020 at 5pm.
-Shortlisted applicants will be expected to attend the Awards Ceremony at the Houses of Parliament on Tuesday 17 November 2020, 4pm to 6pm, so please ensure that you can attend before submitting an application.
-The winner will also be expected to attend the presentation at Dumfries House, Ayrshire, Scotland, in September 2020 (date to be confirmed).
+The closing date for applications is Friday 30 April 2021 at 5pm.
+Shortlisted applicants will be expected to attend the Awards Ceremony at the Houses of Parliament in Autumn 2021 (COVID permitting).
+The winner will also be expected to attend the presentation at Dumfries House (date to be confirmed).